SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of CS Disco, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of November 20, 2023 – (NYSE: LAW)

 NEW YORK, Oct.
-16, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of CS Disco, Inc..
+20, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of CS Disco, Inc.

 Shareholders who purchased shares of LAW during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.